 There are no hard numbers backing this assertion up.
 The couple willing to start the work on problems and learn how to vocalize, will be ready for future problems.
 A couple will know how to smoothly maneuver through these issues with ease and work them out.
 Communication becomes very destructive if partners do not talk.
 It can be hurtful and abusive.
 I always suggest a couple enter into premarital counseling.
 It sets up the framework and foundation for a lasting and strong marriage.

 Consumers Reports indicated the amount of one’s education in regards to the therapist you choose has little to do with success.
 A recent survey conducted with 4,000 clients showed that clients felt the exact same about the therapy process.
 Seeing a licensed mental health or marriage therapist played no part in the outcome.
 It really boils down to finding a therapist best suited to your personality.

 I always suggest you do your homework and interview different therapist.
 Ask as many questions you can think of.
-Refer to my commonly asked questions for guidelines on important questions to ask.
 You want it to be a great match.
 I spend 30-45 minutes on the phone with potential clients.
 I want them to understand my approach.
 To learn about how I can best help them.